-This branded article is in conjunction with PinkCow, who provide tax refund services following your working holiday in Australia.
+This branded article is in conjunction with PinkCow, who provide tax refund services following your Australia working holiday.
 ‘Working holidays’ remain a popular choice, especially as a means of extending time abroad, yet many are unaware of the paperwork that comes after all the fun has ended.
-I spoke to Pinkcow about how the tax works how to go about potentially getting some of your hard earned cash back!
+I spoke to Pinkcow about how the tax works how to go about potentially getting some of your hard-earned cash back.

 You’re in Australia and the last thing you want to think about if you’re a backpacking tour guide, a city bartender or working at a new beachside surf club, is how to negotiate your working holiday tax return.